 Life cycle and reproduction strategies: Produces explosive seed capsules that disperse seed.
 Most prolific in spring and early summer.

 Control: Avoid bringing it into the garden with potted plants.
 Pull up seedlings as soon as they are seen and put in a bag.
 If there are seed capsules, avoid triggering the pod to split.
 Can also be controlled with a herbicide such as glyphosate, applied before seeds form.

-Description: A large shrub with square woody prickly stems, small rough leaves and clusters of pink, orange or red flowers followed by green berries that ripen to black.
+Description: A large shrub with square, woody, prickly stems, small rough leaves and clusters of pink, orange or red flowers followed by green berries that ripen to black.
 Flowers can occur throughout the year.
-Lantana is poisonous to stock and considered a weed of national significance.
+Lantana is poisonous to stock and is considered a weed of national significance.
 All forms of lantana are banned from cultivation and sale.

-Life cycle and reproduction strategies: Long-lived shrub.
-Spreads by seed but branches can also form roots allowing this weed to form dense thickets that choke out other plants.
+Life cycle and reproduction strategies: This long-lived shrub spreads by seed, but branches can also form roots allowing this weed to form dense thickets that choke out other plants.
 Seeds remain viable in the soil for many years.

-Description: An annual thistle with clusters of yellow flowers and lobed often-spiky leaves.
+Description: An annual thistle with clusters of yellow flowers and lobed, often-spiky leaves.
 Plants have milky sap and grow 60-90cm high.
 Seeds prolifically.
-Favourite green to feed to backyard hens.
+A favourite green to feed to backyard hens.